honungsburk/generative-studios/README.md

 # generative-studios

-Explore a large collection of high quality generative artworks in a simple web app.
+Explore a large collection of high quality interactive generative artworks right in your browser.

 ### Install & Build